rolling-scopes-school/tasks/react/modules/module06/README.md

 1. Create a separate branch for this task from the previous branch task.
 2. Migrate the app to the Next.JS retaining the functionality.
-    - You must enable server-side rendering for all pages.
+    - You must enable server-side rendering for all the pages.
 3. Switch from react-router to Next.JS router (react-router lib must be removed).
-4. Update tests to make it works with Next.JS.
+4. Update tests to make it work with Next.JS.
 5. You must use **Pages API** instead of **new APP API**.

 ### Questions